alexdelprete/HA-NeoPool-MQTT/README.md

 Pre-requirements:

-1. This integration relies on NeoPool's extended commands for ESP32 devices, read [here](https://tasmota.github.io/docs/NeoPool/#esp32-adding-user-defined-neopool-commands-to-tasmota) for more info.
+1. This integration relies on NeoPool's extended commands for ESP32 devices, read [here](https://tasmota.github.io/docs/NeoPool/#esp32-adding-user-defined-neopool-commands-to-tasmota) for more info
+2. Disable Tasmota HA discovery integration: `SetOption19 0` or `Discover 0`, and if already present in HA, delete the discovered device and entities under Tasmota integration page
-2. Tasmota `%topic%` must be set to `SmartPool`
+3. Tasmota `%topic%` must be set to `SmartPool`
-3. Home Assistant MQTT integration properly working
+4. Home Assistant MQTT integration properly configured and working
-4. The integration is released as a Home Assistant package, check HA docs on how to configure HA for package usage
+5. The integration is released as a Home Assistant package, check HA docs on how to configure HA for package usage
-5. The lovelace UI is extracted from the raw lovelace file, edit your raw lovelace config and paste the contents of the yaml file
+6. The lovelace UI is extracted from the raw lovelace file, edit your raw lovelace config and paste the contents of the yaml file

 # Credits
 Big thanks to @fdebrus for inspiring me and @curzon01 for the great support.